 The officer then unsheathed his sword and went on to hit the statue several times in blind rage – the wounds are still said to be visible.

-The Whitsunday Pilgrimage of Csíksomlyó is the largest religious and ritual event of Catholics in the Carpathian Basin, an event in the area around the Franciscan monastic settlement of Somlyó that has been reference in ecclesiastic documents and oral tradition going back to 1442.
+The Pentecost Pilgrimage of Csíksomlyó is the largest religious and ritual event of Catholics in the Carpathian Basin, an event in the area around the Franciscan monastic settlement of Somlyó that has been reference in ecclesiastic documents and oral tradition going back to 1442.

 The central element of the pilgrimage is the veneration of the Virgin Mary.
 Hundreds of thousands of participants express their gratitude with donations and commemorative plates, showing their devotion through prayers and religious folk practices.

-Pilgrims come from Transylvania and Moldova, from rural and urban settlements of Romania, Hungary, Slovakia, Germany, Brazil and Australia – just to name some of them.
+Catholic pilgrims come from Transylvania and Moldova, from rural and urban settlements of Romania, Hungary, Slovakia, Germany, Brazil and Australia – just to name some of them.

 In 2011, Romanian Minister of Culture Hunor Kelemen and his team initiated a procedure to include the pilgrimage in the Representative List of the Intangible Cultural Heritage of Humanity.

 The nomination file was carefully compiled with the cooperation of professional organizations, the Franciscan order, local cultural institutions, all levels of municipal and state authorities, researchers, heritage specialists and national museums.
 It included a thorough description of the site and its religious significance, plans for safeguarding the site’s cultural and religious values as well as for activities to promote the site and raise awareness of its significance.

 Representatives of the Roman Catholic community, the local administration authorities, cultural institutions, non-governmental organizations and professional associations backed the nomination of the Pilgrimage of Csíksomlyó to be included on the Representative List of Intangible Cultural Heritage.